It’s here: https://consecrate.cratejoy.com/

 What if there were a subscription box just for ordained and other professional women in ministry?
-It’s coming soon!
-The first box arrives on your doorstep just in time for Advent 2020.
+It’s here!
 Add your e-mail below to keep up with sneak peeks and special offers.
 Or even better, find us at our website, consecrate.cratejoy.com, or “like” us on Facebook at https://www.facebook.com/ConseCratebox, or follow our shenanigans at #consecratebox on Instagram.

 Our church and community recently held a great social-distancing activity.
 People arrived in teams and so were only riding in cars with people in their own households.
 We stood at a distance from one another outside the church as the rules were explained and any items handed from one person to another were done so wearing gloves.
 We had five teams participate and it was a very fun evening for all.
 I’m sharing the Scavenger Hunt list in case you would like to adapt for your own setting!

 The list refers to a “mascot” which was a small item given to each team.
 They were various items: rubber duckies, magic 8 ball, small figurines, etc. that had been sanitized beforehand.
 Since we geared this activity to all ages I wanted to be sensitive to those who might find it hard to get in and out of cars for all the pictures that had to be taken.
 Using the mascots they were able to just hold it up and take the picture of the mascot without getting out of the car and then zip on to the next place.

 We had a small prize for the winning team – $5 gift cards to Caribou for each member of the group.

 The Epic Scavenger Hunt 2020